-When the student's Academic Program cumulative average improves to the required level, the student may apply to re-enter the baccalaureate degree program.
+When the student's Academic Program cumulative average improves to a 2.0, the student may apply to re-enter the baccalaureate degree program.

-A cumulative grade point average of 2.000 in academic coursework is required for the degree.
+A cumulative grade point average of 2.0 in academics coursework is required to graduate with a B.F.A or B.M. degree